-The College will make timely reports to the campus community on crimes considered to be a threat to other students and employees, (e.g. sex offense) that are reported to campus security or local police agencies.
+The College will make timely reports to the campus community on crimes considered to be a serious or continuing threat to other students and employees, (e.g. sex offense) that are reported to campus security or local police agencies.
 Such report shall be provided to students and employees in a manner that is timely, that withholds the name of victims as confidential, and that will aid in the prevention of similar occurrences.

 Individual Remedies for the Complainant

 Dependent on the specific nature of the problem, the College will provide appropriate remedies for the complainant, including, but not limited to:

 The consequences of acts of sexual misconduct can reach far beyond the individuals immediately involved, affecting friends and co-workers, and leading to an atmosphere of fear, suspicion, and lack of trust.
 Therefore, serious sanctions will be used to reasonably ensure that such actions are never repeated.
 Not all forms of sexual misconduct will be judged to be equally serious offenses, and the College reserves the right to impose different sanctions appropriate to the behavior.